 - Basic computer skills are helpful when working from home.
 If you feel you need a refresher, many free courses may help.

 - Brush up on your soft skills - you may be surprised how they translate across careers.

 These are popular social distancing opportunities:

-Traditional brick-and-mortar call centers are the opposite of social distancing.
+Traditional brick-and-mortar contact centers are the opposite of social distancing.
 Many agents are scrunched into small spaces in brick and mortar centers.
 With today’s technology, that doesn’t need to be the case.
-Virtual call center agents can adequately care for customer needs from any location, as long as their home office meets the technical requirements.
+Virtual contact center agents can adequately care for customer needs from any location, as long as their home office meets the technical requirements.

 People interested in this opportunity should have strong communication skills, basic computer knowledge, and high-speed internet.

 From retail to insurance, many sales positions can be done remotely.
 When is the last time you bought an auto insurance policy in an office?